libavg/libavg/sphinxdoc/app.rst

             A version string.
 This is shown using the :option:`-v` or :option:`--version` command-line option.

-        .. py:method:: onArgvParserCreated(parser)

-            Called with an empty :py:class:`optparse.OptionParser` instance.
-Allows the application to add additional command line options. :py:class:`App` adds it's own parameters as well.
-If this is overridden, :py:meth:`onArgvParsed()` should probably be overridden as well.

         .. py:method:: onArgvParsed(options, args, parser)

             This method is called after command-line arguments have been parsed and should